 We help organisations understand power dynamics at all levels of their business.
 We train individuals to be self-aware of how they hold and exercise power, how they have been conditioned in the use of power and how to avoid misjudging what is and isn't acceptable behaviour.
 Helping organisations understand how power operates internally supports effective cultural change and is key to integrating safeguarding throughout the organisation.

 Collective responsibility for safeguarding means everyone being responsible for ensuring a positive work environment.
-Our research and training focuses on psychological studies on 'the bystander effect', where individuals are evolutionarily pre-programmed not to stand out from a crowd and intervene when they see bad behaviour.
-We equip individuals to overcome that instinct, to avoid confusing reporting with judging.
-This approach helps individuals understand and fulfil their responsibilities for maintaining a positive and safe working environment.
+Our research and training focuses on psychological studies such as 'the bystander effect': individuals are evolutionarily pre-programmed not to stand out from a crowd and intervene when they see bad behaviour.
+So we equip individuals to overcome that instinct, to avoid confusing reporting with judging.
+This approach motivates and helps individuals understand and fulfil their responsibilities for safeguarding rather than seeing safeguarding as something 'extra' or irrelevant.

 creating the right environment.